anneried/Lumumba-et-al/README.md

-# Lumumba-et-al-2023
+# Lumumba-et-al

-Please contact the corresponding author by email for access to the deidentified data input file in .csv format.
+This repository contains the deidentified data used to generate Table 1 as well as the data and Rmd script to generate Figure 1.